preendata/preen/docs/concepts/models.md

+---
+description: what is a model?
+---

 # Models

 ## Overview

-A **Model** in Hypha is a fundamental concept that defines how data is accessed and structured for local querying.
+A Hypha **Model** is a fundamental concept that defines how data is accessed and structured for local querying.
 It acts as a bridge between your raw data sources and the Hypha system, allowing for targeted data retrieval.

 ## Definition